Project contact information

 Oct 9, 2019 – Presentation to Waikoloa Leadership Council

 November 13, 2018 – Early-stage public community meeting

-AES is deeply committed to lifting communities during these challenging times and is working diligently to start construction as soon as possible.
-It is estimated that the Project construction would result in creation of 193 jobs and generate a total economic output of $45.8 million toward Hawai‘i's economy.
+AES is deeply committed to lifting communities.
+It is estimated that the Project would result in the creation of approximately 200 jobs and generate a total economic output of an estimated $47 million toward Hawai‘i's economy.

 low-cost renewable energy

 Under a Power Purchase Agreement (PPA) approved by the Public Utilities Commission (PUC), the Project would deliver power at $0.08/kWh – one of the lowest in the state for renewable energy, and less than the cost of fossil fuel power.*